-Stock futures trade cautiously to end the week
+Stock futures moving higher to end the week

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading Friday, U.S. benchmark crude oil lost 22 cents to $73.41 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, U.S. benchmark crude oil added 21 cents to $71.87 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up $1.48 to $71.65 per barrel on Thursday.
-Brent crude, the international pricing standard, shed 19 cents to $73.28 per barrel.
+Brent crude, the international pricing standard, gained 16 cents to $73.62 per barrel.

 The Associated Press contributed to this report.